VladSurubariu/TweetAndBuy/README.md

-# TweetAndBuy
+# TweetAndPlay
-This project uses the APIs from Twitter and Amazon in order to purchase from Amazon whatever is tweeted on my twitter profile
+This project uses the APIs from Twitter and Spotify in order to add to a Spotify playlist whatever is tweeted on my twitter profile